Close Menu

 Neeraj Chopra’s inspiring journey

 Since that moment, Chopra’s career has seen a steady and impressive ascent.
 He made history again by winning gold at the 2018 Asian Games and the Commonwealth Games, becoming a symbol of sporting excellence in India.
-His crowning glory, however, came at the Tokyo Olympics in 2021, where a throw of 87.58 metres made him India’s first-ever Olympic gold medallist in track and field, catapulting Neeraj Chopra to iconic status across the nation.
+His moment, however, came at the Tokyo Olympics in 2021, where a throw of 87.58 metres made him India’s first-ever Olympic gold medallist in track and field, catapulting Neeraj Chopra to iconic status across the nation.

 Neeraj Chopra joins the 90M 𝐂𝐋𝐔𝐁 🔥 👏 🇮🇳 Neeraj Chopra finally broke the 90m barrier for the first time in his career, with a throw of 90.23 at the Doha Diamond League. #NeerajChopra pic.twitter.com/zopYfa45Xk